blue212/SNAC/README.md

 *A mod to the IO board is needed if you want to use SEGA peripherals.
 A possible IO board revision in the future may fix this requirement.

 -TODO detail the needed mod

+-Updates

+Changed the partslist to use a different part for the male USB connector.

+Uxcell a19032000ux0260 instead of Wuerth 692112030100